MicrosoftDocs/learn/learn-pr/wwl-sci/investigate-threats-using-audit-in-microsoft-365-defender-microsoft-purview-standard/includes/4-exercise-start-recording-audit-log.md

 ## Start recording activity in the Unified Audit Log

-You've already learned that Audit (Standard) is enabled by default for all organizations with the appropriate subscription, but you still have to start the recording.
-In this exercise you will explore the following:
+You have already learned that Audit (Standard) is enabled by default for all organizations with the appropriate subscription, but you still have to start the recording.
+In this exercise you'll explore the following:

 1. Enable recording by using the Purview Compliance portal Audit Search interface.
 1. Use Exchange PowerShell to check the status and enable or disable recording.

 ### Prerequisites

-1. You will need a Microsoft 365 tenant with licensing that supports Microsoft 365 Defender and Microsoft Purview.
+1. You'll need a Microsoft 365 tenant with licensing that supports Microsoft 365 Defender and Microsoft Purview.
-1. To run the PowerShell cmdlets you will need to have Cloud Shell configured (either in the [Microsoft Azure portal](https://portal.azure.com/) or the [Microsoft 365 admin center portal](https://admin.microsoft.com/)).
+1. To run the PowerShell cmdlets, you'll need to have Cloud Shell configured (either in the [Microsoft Azure portal](https://portal.azure.com/) or the [Microsoft 365 admin center portal](https://admin.microsoft.com/)).

 > [!NOTE]
 > If you choose to perform this exercise in the unit, be aware you might incur costs in your Azure Subscription.
 To estimate the cost, refer to [Microsoft Sentinel Pricing](https://azure.microsoft.com/pricing/details/azure-sentinel/).

 ### Use the Purview Compliance portal to Start recording the Audit Log

-To start recording in the [Microsoft Purview Compliance portal](https://compliance.microsoft.com/), select **Audit** under **Solutions** and then select (the horizontal blue bar) **Start recording user and admin activity**.
+To start recording in the [Microsoft Purview compliance portal](https://compliance.microsoft.com/), select **Audit** under **Solutions** and then select (the horizontal blue bar) **Start recording user and admin activity**.

 > [!TIP]
-> You can perform the same steps in the [Microsoft 365 Defender portal](https://security.microsoft.com/), shown below.
+> You can perform the same steps in the [Microsoft 365 Defender portal](https://security.microsoft.com/), shown in the screenshot.

 :::image type="content" source="../media/Screenshot_Audit_enable.png" alt-text="Screenshot of the blue bar used to enable recording of activity.":::

 > [!NOTE]
 > If the blue bar to **Start recording..** is not there, recording is already enabled.
 You can disable and reenable recording with Exchange PowerShell cmdlets.

-### Use Exchange Powershell to Start recording the Audit Log
+### Use Exchange PowerShell to Start recording the Audit Log

-To start recording using Exchange PowerShell perform the following steps:
+To start recording using Exchange PowerShell, perform the following steps:

 1. In the [Microsoft Azure portal](https://portal.azure.com.com/), select the **Cloud Shell** icon to open a new **PowerShell** session.
-If Cloud Shell opens with a Bash prompt, you will need to switch to PowerShell.
+If Cloud Shell opens with a Bash prompt, you'll need to switch to PowerShell.
-1. From the **PS /home/xxx** command prompt enter the **Connect-EXOPSSession** cmdlet and wait for it to complete.
-It will load all the Exchange PowerShell cmdlets you need and you can ignore any warning messages.
+1. From the PS /home/xxx command prompt, enter the **Connect-EXOPSSession** cmdlet and wait for it to complete.
+It loads all the Exchange PowerShell cmdlets you need and you can ignore any warning messages.
 1. Next, enter the **Get-AdminAuditLogConfig | Format-List UnifiedAuditLogIngestionEnabled** cmdlets.
-If recording is not enabled you see the following response: **UnifiedAuditLogIngestionEnabled : False** (it will respond with **True** if enabled).
+If recording isn't enabled, you see the following response: **UnifiedAuditLogIngestionEnabled : False** (it responds with **True** if enabled).
-1. To enable recording enter the **Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true** cmdlet.
-You will receive the following response: **WARNING: The admin audit log configuration change you specified could take up to 60 minutes to take effect.**.
+1. To enable recording, enter the **Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true** cmdlet.
+You'll receive the following response: **WARNING: The admin audit log configuration change you specified could take up to 60 minutes to take effect.**.
 1. After a couple minutes you can rerun the **Get-AdminAuditLogConfig | Format-List UnifiedAuditLogIngestionEnabled** cmdlets and the response will be **UnifiedAuditLogIngestionEnabled : True**.

 > [!TIP]